-The 1998 Life Member Class Gift will be used to fund important aspects of the Institute’s mission, including our travel assistance programs, the Early Career Scholars Medal and annual conference, and our many influential law-reform projects.
-To date, over $1.7 million has been raised by the Class Gift program, now in its 12th year, to support these key initiatives.
+The 1998 Life Member Class Gift, totaling a record-setting $253,150, was presented to the Institute on Tuesday, May 23, 2023, during a luncheon held in honor of ALI’s new Life and 50-year members.
+The Class Gift will be used to fund important aspects of the Institute’s mission, including our travel assistance programs, the Early Career Scholars Medal and annual conference, and initiatives to make our work more accessible by providing free public access.
+To date, more than $2 million has been raised by the Class Gift program, now in its twelfth year, to support these key initiatives.

 Chair – Pamela Samuelson – University of California, Berkeley School of Law

 David John Burman – Perkins Coie LLP

 Michele C. Kane – The Walt Disney Company (Retired)

 Victor A. Vilaplana – Practus LLP

 Class of 1998 Giving Circle Donors, Sustaining Life-Plus Donors, and Sustaining Life Donors are Sustaining Life Members for the 2023–2024 fiscal year.